 Of the three common alternatives for providing access between floors (residential elevators, stairlifts, and platform lifts) the stair lift is by far the least expensive option.
-Residential elevators and platform lifts will range in price from 10k – 16k and up and are typically not the most conventional alternative.
+Residential elevators and platform lifts will range in price from 10k to 16k and up and are typically not the most conventional alternative.

 Straight stair lifts range in cost/price from 2.5k – 4k, and between 4k – 15k for retrofitted curved models.
 As the complexity of the stair design increases so will the installation costs.
 Curved rail lifts require a highly detailed on-site survey prior to order and can take up to 3 months to be built and delivered.
 The price of your stair lift will also depend on the manufacturer.

 - Cable – Most cable drive systems use a steel cable, like the ones used in elevators, to advance the passenger.
-Some users have said that the cable based lifts don’t offer smooth transitions in movement.
+Some users have said that the cable-based lifts don’t offer smooth transitions in movement.
 Starts and stops can be abrupt.

-- Chain – Usually only used for heavy duty models.
+- Chain – Usually only used for heavy-duty models.
 Can be loud at times.

-- Screw – The lifting mechanism used is a screw driven actuator, which is powered by a rechargeable battery.
+- Screw – The lifting mechanism used is a screw-driven actuator, which is powered by a rechargeable battery.

-- Rack & Pinion – Users ride is smooth and controlled.
-Speed can be set by installer.
+- Rack & Pinion – User’s ride is smooth and controlled.
+Speed can be set by the installer.
 Rack and pinion (meaning gear and teeth).
 The systems must be cleaned and lubricated regularly to prevent damage to the components.
 Gear teeth can be hazardous, especially to children, but most models have hidden gears.

 There are two types of Station Charging: